Home —> Direct vs. Diffuse Lighting: Picking the Right Technique for Each Inspection Task

 Can I use both direct and diffuse illumination in the same inspection cell?

 Yes.
 Illuminators are triggered independently by the vision system controller.
-A flat dome provides diffuse illumination for one task, while a ring illuminator provides direct illumination for another.
-Both serve the same camera station.
+A flat dome gives diffuse illumination for one task, while a ring illuminator gives direct illumination for another, both serving the same camera station.

 What is dark-field illumination and when is it used?

 Dark-field uses very low-angle direct illumination.
-The smooth surface appears dark and surface features that scatter light — scratches, particles, raised edges — appear bright.
-It is used for detection of fine surface defects on polished parts where contrast under conventional illumination is too low.
+The smooth surface reads dark and surface features that scatter light, such as scratches, particles, and raised edges, read bright.
+It is used for catching fine surface defects on polished parts where contrast under conventional illumination is too low.

 Does the wavelength affect the choice between direct and diffuse techniques?

-No. Wavelength selection is independent of the direct vs. diffuse choice.
-NIR wavelengths can reduce specular reflections from plastic surfaces.
-UV wavelengths enhance visibility of contamination and fluorescent materials.
+No. Wavelength selection is independent of the direct versus diffuse choice.
+NIR wavelengths can tame specular reflections from plastic surfaces, and UV wavelengths lift the visibility of contamination and fluorescent materials.
 Both apply equally to direct and diffuse illumination geometries.

 More information about RODER VISION : about us